Red-crowned malimbe

-The red-crowned malimbe (Malimbus coronatus) is a species of bird in the family Ploceidae.
+The red-crowned malimbe (Malimbus coronatus) is a species of bird in the family Ploceidae (members of which are called weavers).

-It is found in Cameroon, Central African Republic, Republic of the Congo, Democratic Republic of the Congo, Equatorial Guinea, and Gabon.
+It is found in across central Africa, in Cameroon, Central African Republic, Republic of the Congo, Democratic Republic of the Congo, Equatorial Guinea, and Gabon.
+It is and mostly found in the forest canopy.
+Due to its large range, it is classified as least concern, though the population is thought to be declining.

+Adult females of the species are all-black, while males have red on the crown.